An analysis of different electoral systems applied to Belgium's 2024 elections

 The United Kingdom's electoral system applied to Belgium

-Where the Dutch electoral system has one big electoral district where all representatives are elected, the United Kingdom (UK) uses the opposite approach where each individual representative is elected in a tiny electoral district called a constituency.
+While the Dutch electoral system has one big electoral district where all representatives are elected, the United Kingdom (UK) uses the opposite approach: each individual representative is elected in a tiny electoral district called a constituency.
 The candidate with the most votes in a constituency gets that constituency's seat.
 Such a winner-takes-all system does not require that the candidate has 50% of the votes of the constituency.
-Indeed, if there are a handful of parties competing in one consituency, often only 30% or even 25% of the vote share is enough to claim the seat.
+Indeed, if there are a handful of parties competing in one constituency, often only 30% of the vote share is enough to claim the seat.

 Again, we apply Belgium's 2024 vote results to the UK electoral system.
 For this, we use the Belgian cantons: small districts where vote counts are collected before they are aggregated on the provincial electoral district level.
 We assign to each canton a fractional seat proportional to the number of inhabitants in the canton, and each party gets the sum of the fractional seats of the cantons where they get the most votes.
 The result looks like this: